ajimeneo/dataproc-bigdata/README.md

 ## Connecting to Kafka

-Let's go and try creating a topic in kafka broker container.
+Let's go and try create a topic within kafka broker container.

-To prove that is up and listenging properly we will prove that:
+To prove that is up and listenging properly we will check that:
 1. There is connectivity among any containers from the same network (Spin up a docker container with some python code that interacts with kafka)
-2. There is connectivity from local to Kafka.
+2. There is connectivity from local (master node within VM) to Kafka.
 (Launch spark-shell from the VM an run some scala code to produce/consume to kafka broker)

 All of the ideas and code are from retrieved from this amazing page written by ....
 All the merit goes to him!